ypyp-pprn-mnmn/ff3_hack/docs/codes/3c/3c_914c-menu.put_cursor_on_window3.md

 +	in u8 $a4: cursor availablity flags on window-3.
 	- 01: blink cursor.
 +	in u8 $f0: frame counter. used to blink the cursor.
-+	in u8 $7af0: offset of selected item (each menu item consists of 4-byte structure)
++	in u8 $7af0: byte offset of selected item (each menu item consists of 4-byte structure)
 +	in MenuItem $7a00[]: cursor stop

 ### callers: